juanfonsecaLS1/netvis-trafficflows/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-4-1.png)

+This is fine as an initial visualisation.
+However, we might be able to improve it if we consider other elements of the road network.
+For example, road class.

-By using `tmap` or `ggplot` we can easily manipulate some of the elements of the visualisation
+By using `tmap` or `ggplot,` we can easily tune some elements of the visualisation.
+We are going to use `ggplog` in this case.

 ``` r
 ggplot(edinburgh_AADT)+